-The crop circles have been the object of numerous observations and studies since the beginning of the 1980's, but from the memory amongst the farmers of the region of Wiltshire, the phenomenon goes back at least to the beginning of the 20th century (2).
-In fact an article appearing in the international scientific revue « Nature » in 1880 (more than a century ago !) reports a detailed observation of a « crop circle » in England.
-Also, an English wood carving dating from 1678 represents a scene very much resembling a « crop circle in wheat », interpreted according to the beliefs of the period because it is the devil that is represented in the process of cutting the wheat.
+Crop circles have been the object of numerous observations and studies since the early eighties but according to the collective memory of local farmers in the Wiltshire region, the phenomenon goes as far back as the beginning of the 20th century (2).
+An article published in “Nature” (science journal) in 1880 (more than a century ago) reports a detailed observation of a crop circle in the UK.
+Moreover, an English wood engraving from 1678 depicts what looks very much like a circle in a field of wheat.
+It was obviously interpreted in accordance with the religious beliefs of the time, as indicated by the illustration which shows a demon mowing the wheat.

 Even if the design is often of much better quality on wheat fields or on barley fields, crop circles also appear on other grains such as canola, rye, corn, grass, beet and even on minerals like snow or ice at the surface of a lake etc. In Europe and in the UK in particular, the patterns carved in fields can stay visible until harvest i.e. from a few hours to several months depending on the farmer's reaction and of course also depending on the date it was created, from April through September.

 A clear progression in represented patterns